elanatframework/Elanat/README.md

 ![ ](https://github.com/elanatframework/Elanat/assets/111444759/fb48c66f-2c43-43bd-b877-a17e0022a781)
 # Elanat CMS

-Elanat was created to be a reliable system in .NET and an honor for .NET programmers and can be compared to other systems under PHP and JAVA.
+Elanat CMS was created to be a reliable system in .NET and an honor for .NET programmers and can be compared to other systems under PHP and JAVA.

-**Elanat is .NET Honor!**
+**Elanat CMS is .NET Honor!**

 ![Elanat vs PHP and Java systems](https://github.com/elanatframework/Elanat/assets/111444759/1244ff6d-41aa-49f6-8c65-708c395027ae)

-Elanat is a free and open-source CMS-Framework based on ASP.NET Core.
-Elanat version 1 was created based on ASP.NET Standard; in a short time, Elanat migrated to ASP.NET Core; therefore, Elanat version 2 is based on ASP.NET Core.
+Elanat CMS is a free and open-source CMS-Framework based on ASP.NET Core.
+Elanat CMS version 1 was created based on ASP.NET Standard; in a short time, Elanat CMS migrated to ASP.NET Core; therefore, Elanat CMS version 2 is based on ASP.NET Core.
 Elanat uses the [CodeBehind](https://github.com/elanatframework/Code_behind) framework; this framework is an infrastructure whose executable files are aspx that run on ASP.NET Core.

-The ASP.NET Standard version of Elanat is fully copied in the repository below.
-The README.md file of this repository gives you information on how to migrate Elanat from ASP.NET Standard to ASP.NET Core.
+The ASP.NET Standard version of Elanat CMS is fully copied in the repository below.
+The README.md file of this repository gives you information on how to migrate Elanat CMS from ASP.NET Standard to ASP.NET Core.

 https://github.com/elanatframework/Elanat_old